zhhoper/zhhoper.github.io/_pages/cv.md

   * IEEE Transactions on Medical Imaging.
   * IEEE Robotics and Automation Letters.
   * IEEE Transactions on Circuits and Systems for Video Technology.
-  * Journal of Machine Learning Research.
+  * Transactions on Machine Learning Research